gilch/hissp/README.md

 (+ 1 1)
 ```
 Yes, `+` is a valid symbol.
 It gets munged to `xPLUS_`.
+The result is all of the operators you might want,
+using the same prefix notation used by all the calls.

 > There are no statements?!
 How can you get anything done?